-ANSWER: In response to Paragraph 100, IBM incorporates each of its responses to
+ANSWER: In response to Paragraph 100, IBM incorporates each of its responses to the allegations in the paragraphs above and below as if fully set forth herein.

 101. 42 U.S.C. §1981(a) prohibits race-based consideration in making and enforcing contracts, including employment contracts.